CastingDirector

 Surprisingly these are not staged.
 Every individual auditioning has to sign an appearance release as part of the process.
 This gives the production team freedom to capture every moment of failure, and programs like American Idol permission to air on national television.
 Of course there are a number of individuals who just want to appear on television...and I am sure their performance is staged.

-What are the most common mistakes guys make on out their profiles?That show is a different ball of wax.
+Do most poll staffers agree that the ballots are REALLY confusing?That show is a different ball of wax.
 I am sure not ALL shows use "actors", but they more than likely pay a stipend in order to get an appearance release signed from the individual.

 They are actors and they normally get paid a small stipend.
 Some idividuals have no shame when it comes to catching that cheddar!